Working from Home

 Where possible I do try to keep Saturdays and Sundays free for a little fun, rest and recreation.

 It's why I ensure I diary my 'next week' on Friday afternoons - writing on my Planning Board before close of play on Friday evening all the things I know are scheduled for the following week.
 If I happen to see the Planner over the weekend I might give the jobs some thought, but I resist the urge to start on the tasks designated for the following week.

 If you're lucky enough to be able to create a 'working space' separate from your 'living space' in your home, or in a shed in the garden then you will be able to close the door on 'the day job' on Friday night.
 If not, then you might have to work a little harder to keep the 'work and life' separate in the evenings, and at weekends.

 Do you find achieving a Work Life Balance difficult because you work at home?

 Remember the old adage 'We should work to live, rather than live to work'?

 Ensuring our homeworking environment does not leave us stressed out, friendless and un-groomed is vital to our good mental health and, I believe, our productivity.

 If we work and don't play we may end up with a library full of books with our names on them and even awards galore and lots of money in the bank ....we can all dream, can't we?
 But we may find the cost is that we've sacrificed part of our 'real' lives!

 Creating that Work Life Balance will ultimately ensure we remain a well rounded individual who is worth having as a family member and friend.

-Whether the tips above help you become more organised, focused and happy as you aim for a good working and 'real' life, is entirely up to you!
+Whether you're working from home right now because of necessity, or by choice, I hope the tips above help you become more organised, focused and happy as you aim for a good working and 'real' life.